Steve Munisteri: 2009–2011

 Under Munisteri's chairmanship in the 2010 general election, the Republican Party of Texas had a net gain of 324 Republican elected offices, obtained a super majority in the Texas House of Representatives, and won all statewide races on the ballot.
 In December 2011, Munisteri announced that for the first time in a decade, the state party had successfully recruited Republican county chairmen for the 2012 election cycle in all 254 Texas counties.
-In 2012, Munisteri served as a presidential elector for Mitt Romney and Paul Ryan.
+Munisteri was a presidential elector in the 2012 United States presidential election and voted for the Republican nominees, Mitt Romney and Paul Ryan.

 2012–2013

 Munisteri was reelected as state chairman in June 2012.
 Out of the over 9,000 delegates registered at the time of the 2012 convention vote, only one voted against him.
 The party has continued to be debt free since December 2010 and has now adopted a policy to pay down all invoices to $0 by the end of each calendar month.
 The party has also maintained cash reserves of at least $500,000 since November 2010.
-During the first three years of Munisteri's Chairmanship the party has brought in approximately $13.5 million including approximately $6.7 million in 2012 alone.
+During the first three years of Munisteri's chairmanship the party has brought in approximately $13.5 million including approximately $6.7 million in 2012 alone.

-The party's improved financial condition allowed the RPT to be a major player in the 2010 and 2012 elections.
+The party's improved financial condition allowed the Republican Party of Texas to be a major player in the 2010 and 2012 elections.
 This included, among other things, organizing three weekends of statewide block walk operations.
 This resulted in the Republican Party candidates winning 500 more offices in 2010 compared to 2008.
 Moreover, 75 additional office holders switched parties in 2010 for a net gain of 575 between the 2008 and 2010 election cycles.
 In 2012, the state party exclusively ran the Victory operations for the first time in years, resulting in the party making 2.6 million calls and sending out over 3 million pieces of mail.
 The state party spent a total of $2.2 million on its election efforts in 2012.
-Today there are currently 853 more Republicans in elected office than at the end of the elections in 2008.

-Since his election, Munisteri has added a full-time youth director, outreach director, and political director.
-The party has also initiated an aggressive outreach program to the Hispanic, African American, and Asian American communities, which has resulted in a significant increase in the number of minority delegates to the state convention, a significant increase in the number of minority members of the SREC, and an increase in the number of minority Republican elected officials statewide.
-In 2012 the number of Hispanic Republican elected officials statewide increased from 58 to 78.
-In June 2013, Munisteri announced a partnership with the RNC to establish Victory Centers that will operate on a year-round basis and that the party would be hiring significant number of new field staff for these offices, including staffers assigned specifically to outreach to the Hispanic, African American, and Asian American communities.